-The categories aimed specifically at students are Tier 4 and short-term student.
+The categories aimed specifically at students are the Student route and short-term student.

 In this section of the site, we provide information about:

 The Child Student route might be appropriate for you if you are aged 18 or under and want to study at an independent school.

 We do not describe the requirements for Child students, but

 you can find the information you need and links to application forms on